hep-gc/cloudscheduler/unit_tests/web_tests/README.md

 New tests should additionally follow all rules for Unittest test classes, as they are run using the Unittest framework.

-New test classes should include the `web_test_setup_cleanup` module and call the `setup()` function as part of the setup. `setup()` currently automatically deletes all old test setups when run (via calling the `cleanup()` function).
-The `cleanup()` is also called as part of the teardown, on error in the setup, or on a `KeyboardInterrupt` at any time during the tests.
+New test classes should include the `web_test_setup_cleanup` module and call the `setup()` function as part of the `setUpClass()` function, passing it the test class it is being called as a part of. `setup()` currently automatically deletes all old test setups when run (via calling the `cleanup()` function).
+The `cleanup()` function should be called during the `tearDownClass()` function, again passing it the test class it is being called in. `cleanup()` is also called on error in the setup or on a `KeyboardInterrupt` at any time during the tests (using a handler contained in this module).
 Neither function will attempt to delete any object it cannot find.
-This module also contains the handler to deal with cleanup on a keyboard interrupt.

 Common functions are stored in files starting with `web_test_`.
 These files can be included as needed in any `test_web` files (and probably should be for a majority of them).
 New files containing common functions should continue this convention (although this is, again, not a breaking requirement).